-The Beinart lab is also broadly looking for Msc students interested in the ecology and physiology of the microbial symbionts of aquatic organisms.
+The Beinart lab welcomes inquiries from prospective graduate students interested in applying for external, independent funding.
+The Beinart lab is broadly looking for MS and PhD students interested in the ecology and physiology of the microbial symbionts of aquatic organisms.
 Applicants should have undergraduate degrees, with backgrounds in microbiology, bioinformatics, marine biology, biology, and/or computer science.
 Projects could involve assessing the diversity and physiology of the chemosynthetic symbionts associated with marine animals, or the prokaryotic symbionts of anaerobic protists.
 Projects will likely include, but are not limited to: analysis of genomic and transcriptomic sequences, as well as laboratory or shipboard physiological experiments.

 For more general information about applying to graduate programs, I suggest reading these helpful articles: